What Is Mortgage Loan Insurance?

 Mortgage loan insurance, or mortgage default insurance, is a type of insurance that protects the lender in case you default on your mortgage payments.
 Default insurance is required if you put less than a 20% downpayment when purchasing.
 This insurance reduces some of the risks to lenders when you apply for your mortgage.

 The crown corporation Canada Mortgage and Housing Corporation (CMHC) is Canada’s main provider of mortgage loan insurance.
-Canada Guaranty and Sagen (formerly Genworth) are private insurers offering this type of insurance.
+Canada Guaranty and Sagen (formerly Genworth) are private insurers that offer this type of insurance.

 Homebuyers taking on the added security will benefit from a lower mortgage rate than homebuyers who put down 20%.
 This may seem counterintuitive, but the added insurance coverage from mortgage loan insurance means there is less risk in lending the money to those who put just 5% down instead of 20%.
 Additionally, lenders are able to access less expensive money from Canada’s mortgage bond market instead of lending their own money out.